 The uptime and downtime times get logged in the same Google Spreadsheet so you can use that data to analyze the performance of your web hosting company.

 Also see: Get SMS Alerts for Import Gmail Messages

 Internally, there’s a simple Google Script attached to the Google Sheet that does the monitoring.

-The script triggers every 5 minutes and then tries to fetch your website using URLFetchApp.fetch (a Google function similar to wget or curl).
+The script triggers every 5 minutes and then tries to fetch your website using URLFetchApp.fetch, a Google service similar to wget or curl.
 If the HTTP response code is anything other than 200, it indicates that there’s an issue with your website and an email alert is sent.

 Sending SMS Alerts via Google Docs

 Google Apps Script can send email messages but the script employs a workaround for sending text messages.

 It creates an event in your Google Calendar but with an SMS reminder – the event is set to expire in 30 seconds and thus you get an instant text alert on your mobile.
 If you aren’t getting text alerts on your phone, please ensure that your phone number is associated with Google Calendar as detailed in this tutorial.